jmoseka/Responsive-Web-Design/README.md

 # Responsive-Web-Design
-A list of projects done from FreeCodeCamp
+A list of web design projects using css and html only done from FreeCodeCamp

 <li> Tribute Page </li>